cyberhiker/platformpress/README.md

 * Allow empty question description when limit is set to 0
 * Added a filter to disable logging IP for view count
 * Remove notification item after ajax delete
-* Fix for "anonymous ask" and "only admin can answer" option conflict
+* Fix for "anonymous comment" and "only admin can answer" option conflict
 * Multiple click on comments open more then one comment field
 * Added responsive styles for question page
 * Fix for Icon fonts are not rendering